xX-TheNeptunes-Xx/FakeDeafen-For-Vencord-And-Equicord/README.md

    # OR
    cd documents/Equicord/src/userplugins
    ```
-   **if userplugins folder is not made then go to vencord/src/ and paste this:**
+   **if userplugins folder is not made then go to vencord/src/ and paste this command in your terminal:**
    ```bash
    mkdir userplugins
    ```